DarkRTA/rb3/README.md

 Once the initial build succeeds, an `objdiff.json` should exist in the project root.

 Download the latest release from [encounter/objdiff](https://github.com/encounter/objdiff).
-Under project settings, set `Project directory`.
+Under `Project`>`Settings`, set `Project directory`.
 The configuration should be loaded automatically.

 Select an object from the left sidebar to begin diffing.
 Changes to the project will rebuild automatically: changes to source files, headers, `configure.py`, `splits.txt` or `symbols.txt`.